mpkottawa/ignitron-preset-tools/README.md

 now open the spark app on your device, and connect to ignitron pedal.

-once connected, when you select any preset in the app, it reads the request, converts it and saves it as a proper .json file on your computer.  it will save it to a timestamped preset folder inside /ignitron preset tools with all the saved presets of that session.
+once connected, when you select any preset in the app, it reads the request, converts it and saves it as a proper .json file on your computer.  it will save it to a timestamped preset folder inside /ignitron preset tools with all the saved presets of that session. in this instance i clicked on the preset bush machinehead in my saved presets in the app, heres what it reads and outputs:

 <img width="1119" height="319" alt="Screenshot 2025-09-19 222249" src="https://github.com/user-attachments/assets/68a605e7-7b73-46e1-94e2-ff6ed4336e62" />